franvillamil/franvillamil.github.io/index.md

 layout: default
 ---

 I am a postdoctoral researcher at the [Carlos III - Juan March Institute](https://ic3jm.es/) in Madrid.
-Previously, I was part of the [ICR group](https://icr.ethz.ch/) at ETH Zurich, where I defended [my dissertation](./dissertation.md) February 2020.
+Previously, I was part of the [ICR group](https://icr.ethz.ch/) at ETH Zurich, where I defended [my dissertation](./dissertation.md) in February 2020.

 My current research focuses on the consequences of political violence, with an emphasis on how social dynamics shape preference formation as a response to shocks.
 More broadly, I'm interested in the way the social context conditions individuals' political behavior and preferences.
 I use quantitative methods extensively, and rely on a variety of data sources and data collection strategies, including digitization of historical archives, web scraping, and geospatial data.